OpenDSA/OpenDSA/Doc/source/QBankUserManual.rst

 Introduction
 -----------------

 QBank is a web application that assists Problem Authoring and Publishing.
+At the present time, this is an experimental system, and is not actively being used to create OpenDSA exercise content.
+But its goal is to replace a lot of the current programming required to develop our OpenDSA exercises.
-The user interface is intuitive and easy to understand.
+The user interface is meant to be intuitive and easy to understand.
 This document will give you a feel of the overall capabilities and functionality of QBank tool.

 The **key** features of the QBank tool are: